Tuition and Fees

 Students who have not met the length of eligibility requirements, are in the process of applying for graduation and have used the petition process must notify the Financial Aid Office to have their eligibility reviewed.

-West Virginia Northern Community College welcomes all men and women who have served in the Armed Forces.
-Whether you are a discharged veteran, still serving on active duty, in the National Guard or Reserves, or a family member, WVNCC is committed to supporting and encouraging your success and is part of the WV 5 STAR Challenge including veteran students given priority registration and placement.
+West Virginia Northern Community College welcomes all who have served in the Armed Forces.
+Whether you are a discharged veteran, still serving on active duty, in the National Guard or Reserves, or a family member, WVNCC is committed to supporting and encouraging your success.
+WVNCC is part of the WV 5 STAR Challenge including offering priority registration to veterans.

 Service Members who have completed at least one full year of military service may be eligible to receive two hours of physical education activity credit by submitting their DD214 (copy of member-4 form) to the certifying official.

-WVNCC participates in the Section 702 benefits related to charging instate tuition, contact the Records Office related to residency if needed, this includes those living in WV on active duty (and dependents of active duty) and funding through the Fry scholarship.
+WVNCC participates in the Section 702 benefits related to charging instate tuition, including those living in WV on active duty (and their dependents) and those funded through the Fry Scholarship.
+Contact the Records Office with any questions related to residency.

 Students receiving benefits must achieve institutional standards of progress toward their degree in order to continue their educational benefits.

-Effective August 1, 2019, per the Veteran’s Benefits and Transition Act of 2018, any student using Ch.
+Effective August 1, 2019, per the Veterans Benefits and Transition Act of 2018, any student using Ch.
 33 Post 9/11 GI Bill or Ch.
-31 VocRehab benefits will not incur any penalties after certification and while awaiting payment from the VA, including:
+31 Veteran Readiness and Emploment benefits will not incur any penalties after certification and while awaiting payment from the VA, including:

 - Barring enrollment